iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

    decisions of policy makers.
 But, it is not enough to represent the state of the tax and transfer at any given point in time, because researchers want to study the effects of counterfactual scenarios.
-In these scenarios, they introduce their own changes which can be more local - changing the functional form of an existing policy
-   - or more global - replacing the social benefits system with a universal basic income.
+In these scenarios, they introduce their own changes which can be more local—changing the functional form of an existing policy—or more global like replacing all transfers with a universal basic income.

-2. Computing taxes and transfers with gettsim takes a long time.
-The major reason is that the current implementation does not use vectorization.
-The second reason is that it is not possible to limit the computations to a set of target variables which the researcher is ultimately interested in.
+2. Computing taxes and transfers with GETTSIM takes a long time.
+The major reason is that the implementation in version 0.2 does not use vectorization.
+The second reason is that it is not possible to limit the computations to a set of target variables, which the researcher is ultimately interested in.

 Solution